-Once you have sorted out your permesso di soggiorno, it’s time for the next step in your living in Italy set up: getting a doctor in Italy.
-You get to choose your doctor or “medico di base” once you have registered with the local ASL, or Azienda Sanitaria.
+Once you have sorted out your permesso di soggiorno, it’s time for the next step in making Italy Home.
+Getting a doctor in Italy, which really is getting a doctor in the asl, rather than a private physician.
+You get to choose your doctor or “medico di base” once you have registered with the local ASL or Azienda Sanitaria.
+But to access this service, you will need to be set up with residency, or sign up voluntarily to the national health service.
+Once you do that you will be able to get a “tessera sanitaria” and have full access to Italian healthcare.
 So first let’s look at how to get set up with the tessera sanitaria.

 Step 1 in Getting a Doctor: Signing up for a Tessera Sanitaria.

 The national healthcare in Italy is identified through a tessera sanitaria, which essentially means Health Card.
-Once you have this you will be able to access your general practitioner for free, as well as any public hospitals, and referral appointments.
+Once you have this you will be able to access your doctor in the ASL, your general practitioner, for free.
+You’ll also have access to public hospitals, emergency care, and referral appointments.

-Residency in Italy-To get residency you will need to have a valid rental contract, not one that is designed for for students or labelled “transitorio”.
+Residency in Italy: To get residency you will need to have a valid rental contract.
 Once you have your contract, you will take it down to the local comune and request residency.
 Some cities are now letting you do it all online.

 Step 2 going to the ASL

-Once you have residency, the municipality will give you a document that states you are a resident, and they will specify it is for the “ASL” (azienda sanitaria locale).
-When you get that official document, you then have to search for the ASL of your town.
+Once you have residency, the municipality will give you a document that states you are a resident.
+They will specify it is for the “ASL” (azienda sanitaria locale).
+When you get that official document, you then have to search for the ASL of your area.
 There may not be one directly in your town, but rather a local one that covers a few towns.
+In big cities, there may be a few and one designated for the area you live in.

 Each comune is designated to a specific ASL they report to, you cannot just choose the one closest to you.
 Usually, you can bring the document to them and get it settled in one day.
-But as we live in “unprecedented” times, check to see if you need an appointment first.
-When you arrive at the door just say “devo scegliere un nuovo medico di base” and they will direct you to the correct office.
+But it is always good to check to see if you need an appointment first.
+When you arrive at the door just say “devo scegliere un nuovo medico di base” and they will direct you to the correct office to choose your doctor in the ASL.

 They will ask you for these documents: